17hoehbr/automated-plex-guide/README.md

     restart: unless-stopped
  ```

 Now, these guys are freaking TRICKY.
-Make sure those PUID and GUID match the ID for your user and group… and make sure that user has read-write permissions for /mnt/media.
+Make sure those PUID and GUID match the ID for your user and group… and make sure that user has read-write permissions for the media directories.
 Sonarr and Radarr are going to try to be creating folders and files in there when they copy or hard link files over.

 If you are running into issues, check the logs of the docker container or the logs in the web UI.
 It should tell you exactly where it’s having trouble.
 Then log into the user you set it to run as an attempt the same actions.
 See whats going on first hand.

 # Ombi Docker Config

-Add the following lines to ~/docker-services/docker-compose.yml under "services:"

 ```
   ombi: